The ceremony awarded three prizes to :

 Wilhelmine NTAKEBUKA is an activist for women’s rights in the Democratic Republic of Congo.
 Through the numerous activities of her organization (Vision Communautaire – VICO), she has succeeded in eradicating kwashiorkor among pregnant women, nursing mothers, the elderly and children in the territory of Walungu.
 She courageously continued to carry out activities in favor of women’s rights in a context of political instability, war, in rural and isolated areas, with violence, while all organizations were absent on the ground.
 For example, she helped set up a reception and transit center for women and girls who are victims of sexual violence and a mobile clinic program that today saves thousands of women who are victims of rape and sexual violence, fistulas and prolapse.

 Essivi S. ACAKPO-ADDRA Epse TSONYA, winner of the third prize

 Essivi S. ACAKPO-ADDRA Epse TSONYA is a climate justice activist.
 Through the numerous activities of her organization Women Environmental Programme Togo (WEP-TOGO), she has succeeded in impacting more than 20,000 women through the implementation of resilience actions for women farmers and rural women in the face of climate change, and in the sustainable management of natural resources (land and forests).
 She has also influenced policies at the national level for the involvement of women and the consideration of their concerns in the national strategy of the Reducing Emissions from Deforestation and Forest Degradation (REDD+) project in Togo, as the women’s representative in the National REDD+ Committee.

-Learn more about these winners of the first edition of the Prize by watching Women First TV’s (WF1TV) interview with journalist and feminist activist Dr. Fatimata Ly-Fall and the three winners.
+Learn more about these winners of the first edition of the Prize by watching Women First TV’s (WF1TV) interview with journalist and feminist activist Dr. Fatimata Ly-Fall.